aertslab/SCENICprotocol/docs/installation.md

 Both the container and the conda environments can be used as a remote kernel in a Jupyter notebook.

-For example, to add a Singulariy kernel to Jupyter Lab installation, run a commane similar to the following from the Jupyter Lab server:
+For example, to add a Singulariy kernel to Jupyter Lab installation, run a command similar to the following from the Jupyter Lab server:
 ```bash
 python3 -m remote_ikernel manage --add \
     --kernel_cmd="singularity exec -B /data /path/to/aertslab-pyscenic-0.9.16.sif ipython kernel -f {connection_file}" \